pinpox/lollypops/README.md

 configuration of your host is specified).

 The options exposed by the module are grouped into to groups:
-`lollypops.deployment` for deployment options and `lollypops.secrets.files` to configure... you guessed it, secrets.
+`lollypops.deployment` for deployment options and `lollypops.secrets` to configure... you guessed it, secrets.

 ### Deployment